deeplearning4j/deeplearning4j/building-neural-net-with-dl4j.md

 The JavaDoc for updaters is part of the DeepLearning4J JavaDoc and is available [here.](https://deeplearning4j.org/doc/org/deeplearning4j/nn/conf/Updater.html)

 ### Animation of Updaters

-Thanks to Alec Radford for allowing us to use these animations
+Thanks to Alec Radford for allowing us to use these animations.

 #### Updater progress on complex error surface